Wyicee/Svetilo/README.md

 1. product catalog works only

 INFO
-1. the adaptation is ready line 90%
+1. the adaptation is ready like 90%